 The school building will be open at 7:30 a.m. daily with supervision beginning at 7:30 a.m.
-All students, familys, and visitors must enter through the front doors on Broadbent.
-All other doors will remain locked including the exit by the gym.
-Students should be instructed not to open doors at any time - even if an adult/family wants to get into the building.
-Any student who arrives after 8:05 will be tardy.
+All students, family's, and visitors must enter through the front doors on Broadbent Ave.
+All other doors will remain locked.
+Students should be instructed not to open doors at any time - even if an adult/family member wants to get into the building.
+Any student who arrives after 8:10 will be tardy.